 Just because there is a vacancy, it does not mean you are fit for it.
 Research what the job description is and gauge yourself if you qualify for it.
 An employer may be asking for a degree, but the field is different.
 Save yourself rejection and time and look for a job that relates to what you are good at.
 Maybe you’re good at writing in other formats but the mla style paper format has always eluded you.
 If the employer specifically mentioned that this would be required, it would be best to let that go or work on getting that skill.
 It is embarrassing to get fired only after a couple of weeks because you cannot do the job you applied for, it will put a smudge on future employment opportunities.

 Writing that you are passionate and enthusiastic towards your work will not convince an employer.
 Your personality traits should be desirable and include supporting details.
 How you were able to come up with a savings plan to get yourself through college shows that you are resourceful and independent.
 Working two jobs to support your family while taking night classes demonstrates a strong work ethic and humility to the employer.
+For example, you can describe your work experience at an animal shelter where you caring and feeding the dogs.
 Make sure that such traits are clearly presented in your resume.

 Most resume will have an education section that is compact, only stating the school, their graduation year and GPA.
 In your case, you will need to include awards, scholarships, publications, coursework and clubs you were in.
 It makes up for lack of experience while showing the employer how resourceful and committed you were in school.
 It will also highlight your qualities and skills.